michaelbrewer/aws-lambda-events/docs/index.md

 # AWS Lambda Event Resources

-## Objectives
+This site tries to collect as many resources on AWS Lambda events from schema, examples to code libraries.

+??? tip - "Objectives of this site"

     Objective is to collect resources on lambda inputs (requests) and outputs (responses) as well as the following:

     - Invocation type (synchronous, asynchronous or polling)
     - Limitations of each type of lambda
     - Input schema
     - Response schema
     - Example events
     - Libraries for typing, data structures, and other utilities
     - Event handlers libraries by language
     - Response handlers by language
     - Documentation and blog posts
     - Code examples

-## AWS Lambda Event Sources
+## Lambda Event Sources

 Directory of lambda events and resources